 The atmospheric Viaduct Tavern is a Victorian gin palace in the heart of the City that possesses a dark and sinister side.
 Situated directly opposite the Old Bailey, this pub stands on what was once the notorious Newgate Prison, where life sentences and executions were commonplace.

-Some say the spirits of the former prisoners still linger in the pub to this day, with ghost sightings and unexplainable happenings to boot.
-Located in the pub’s basement, the remains of the prison’s cells still echo eerie vibes throughout the entire building, making it the perfect place for a pint or two this Halloween.
+Some say the spirits of the former prisoners still linger in the pub to this day, with plenty of ghost sightings and unexplainable happenings having been reported over the years.
+Located in the pub’s basement, the remains of the prison’s cells still create some rather eerie vibes throughout the entire building, making it the perfect place for a pint or two this Halloween.

 2. The Ten Bells, Spitalfields

-This is a pub that lives and breathes the more menacing side of London’s history, being none other than The Ten Bells in Spitalfields.
+A pub that lives and breathes the more menacing side of London’s history is The Ten Bells in Spitalfields.
 Infamous for its mysterious connection to the Jack the Ripper murders, this Victorian pub is said to be haunted by two of the Ripper’s victims.

 Dedicated patrons and unassuming visitors alike have reported seeing the two ghostly figures, who have been identified as Annie Chapman and Mary Kelly.
-From inexplicable cold drafts to eerie whispers, a pint here may come with some paranormal activity connected to the capital’s most notoriously feared character.
-Read more about it, here.
+From inexplicable cold drafts to eerie whispers, a pint here may come with some paranormal activity on the side.

 3. The Flask, Highgate